 5. What is your track record with completing a project within the original budget?

-Asking these questions will help to ensure your project runs smoothly, will save you time and money, and help you to get the home you want and deserve.
+Asking these questions will help to ensure your project runs smoothly and saves you time and money.